-The first federal legislation to address crimes motivated by hate-bias were the three Ku Klux Klan Acts, enacted from 1870 to 1871 in response to the Ku Klux Klan's terror campaign against formerly enslaved Black people who wished to exercise their Fourteenth and Fifteenth Amendment rights.
-40 The Third Act provides civil remedies to victims and allows federal prosecutors to charge defendants for specific hate-motivated acts.
+The first federal legislation to address crimes motivated by hate-bias were the three Enforcement Acts, also known as the Ku Klux Klan Acts, enacted from 1870 to 1871 in response to the Ku Klux Klan's terror campaign against formerly enslaved Black people who wished to exercise their Fourteenth and Fifteenth Amendment rights.40 The third of the Enforcement Acts (the "Third Act"), provides civil remedies to victims and allows federal prosecutors to charge defendants for specific hate-motivated acts.
 41 The Third Act also makes it illegal for anyone to subject "any person within the jurisdiction of the United States to the deprivation of any rights, privileges, or immunities secured by the Constitution of the United States."42 In particular, it prohibits persons from depriving any person or class of persons of equal protection of the laws; from depriving any person or class of persons of equal privileges and immunities under the laws; from hindering law enforcement from securing to all persons the equal protection of the laws; from conspiring with intent to deny any person the equal protection of the laws; from injuring any person or the person's property for enforcing the right of any person or class of persons to equal protection of the laws; and from using force, intimidation, or threat to keep any citizen from voting or participating in the political process.
-43 The legislation also specifically prohibits persons from conspiring together, or going "in disguise upon the public highway or upon the premises of another" to do any of the above.
-44 This prohibition was aimed at the costumes worn by the Ku Klux Klan while spreading racially-motivated terror.
-45
+43 The legislation also specifically prohibits persons from conspiring together, or going "in disguise upon the public highway or upon the premises of